finom/seemple-examples-and-tutorials/matreshka-object/README.md

 })
 ```

 As you see, for the other elements a nonstandard ``:sandbox`` selector is used, which refers to the sandbox (to the element with ``login-form`` class name).
 In this case it isn’t obligatory as the page contains only our form.
-Otherwise, if there are a few forms or other widgets on the page, it is strongly recommended to restrict the chosen elements by sandbox.
+Otherwise, if there are a few forms or other widgets on the page, it is strongly recommended to restrict chosen elements such way.

 Then bind the button which is responsible for the form submission to ``"isValid"`` property.
 When ``"isValid"`` equals ``true``, add ``"disabled"`` class name to the element, when it equals ``false`` — remove it.
 This is an example of the one-way binder, i. e. the object property value influences the state of HTML element, but not vice versa.